Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 This process will need to be followed on each platform - Mac, Windows.

-The build and publish process fetches latest Predictor binaries from, and publishes to the repo specified by `build.publish` in `package.json`, e.g.
+The build and publish process fetches latest Predictor binaries from, and publishes to, the repo specified by `build.publish` in `package.json`, e.g.

 ```
 "build": {